readysetagile/jira-xray/jenkins_home/README.md

 ![restrict-build](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/restrict-build.png)

 3. Configure your build steps
-	- The first to remove old feature files (optional)
+	- The first step: remove old feature files (optional)
 ![build-remove-features](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/build-remove-features.png)
-	- Add a task for `Xray: Cucumber Features Export Task`.
-Set the issues to a list of tags from your Jira project (e.g. GTT-4).
+	- The second step: Add a task for `Xray: Cucumber Features Export Task`.
+Set the issues to a list of tags from your Jira project (e.g. GTT-4, which is the whole test plan).
-	- Set the path to `/var/atlassian/application-data/jira/src/ruby-cucumber-example/features`.
+	- Set the File Path to `/var/atlassian/application-data/jira/src/ruby-cucumber-example/features`.
 This is where the plugin will export the feature files it extracts from your Jira "Test" issues.
 ![xray-export](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/xray-export.png)
-	- Add another Execute Shell step.
+	- the third step: Execute Shell step.
 These are the commands to run inside the slave container to execute the test suite.
 ![execute-tests](https://raw.githubusercontent.com/readysetagile/jira-xray/main/jenkins_home/setup-pics/execute-tests.png)
 		```
 		echo "Execute the tests"